pulumi/pulumi-hugo/themes/default/content/blog/oidc-with-azure/index.md

 ---

-Recently, we’ve released a long requested feature: OIDC authentication for Azure.
-It's available in both the native and the classic provider.
-Let’s dig in to what it is, how it works, and why it’s useful.
+We are happy to announce the delivery of Azure OIDC authentication, one of the [most requested features](https://github.com/pulumi/pulumi-azure-native/issues/1324) for the [Pulumi Azure Native Provider](https://www.pulumi.com/registry/packages/azure-native/).
+With the v1.100.0 release, OpenID Connect (OIDC) authentication is now fully supported in both the native and [classic](https://www.pulumi.com/registry/packages/azure/) providers.
+Let’s dig in to learn what it is, how it works, and why it’s useful.

 <!--more-->